-Having studied at the AUB in the 1990’s David moved to London and worked with many studio and location photographers until setting up his own studio working with many international brands including Kenco, Sony and Cunard.
+Having studied at AUB in the 1990’s David moved to London and worked with many studio and location photographers until setting up his own studio working with many international brands including Kenco, Sony and Cunard.
 David has a wealth of experience in studio, still life, fashion, portraiture, documentary photography, and wet and dry printing.
 David continues to work with trusted brands from his purpose built studio in The New Forest.

-Joe Allen – digital marketing
+MATTHEW HUGHES – digital marketing

 Responsible for generating new business clients, looking after existing clients, sourcing new ventures and managing the company.

 Focused on creating, deploying and measuring marketing campaigns, as well as pursuing new and existing businesses to collaborate with.
 Responsible for building rapport with customers and business professionals, and ensuring a smooth transition during the cycle of prospect to client.
 Specialising in utilising formulated strategies to identify potential business prospects, and using funnel sales cycles to close clients.

 Favourite marketing strategy when building a marketing campaign is “inbound marketing” as it on set goals, when implemented correctly.